17 Realistic Things People Do on Their Work Breaks to Slow Down and Reduce Stress

 3. Take a quiet bathroom break just to breathe

 This is surprisingly one of the most common real-life resets.
-Many people step into the bathroom not because they physically need to, but because it’s often the only guaranteed private space at work.
-Slowing down, washing their hands slowly, or taking a few grounding breaths helps them walk back out calmer and more centered.
+Many people step into the bathroom not because they need to, but because it’s often the only guaranteed private space at work.
+Slowing down, washing your hands, or taking a few quiet breaths helps you come back out feeling more grounded.

 4. Put in earbuds and listen to calming music or an instrumental track